Sorry, you need to enable JavaScript to visit this website.

 • Researchers

-3) Denmark’s Export and Investment Fund is the Danish state’s investment fund.
+3) Denmark’s Export and Investment Fund (EIFO) is the Danish state’s investment fund.
 The fund promotes the growth and renewal of small and medium-sized enterprises in order to achieve a greater socio-economic return.
 The fund contributes to the creation of new companies by providing capital and expertise.

 Formal learning